choldgraf/textbook/_chapters/14/3/SD_and_the_Normal_Curve.md

 ---
-interact_link: notebooks/14/3/SD_and_the_Normal_Curve.ipynb
+interact_link: chapters/14/3/SD_and_the_Normal_Curve.ipynb
-title: '14.3 The SD and the Normal Curve'
+title: 'The SD and the Normal Curve'
-permalink: 'chapters/14/3/SD_and_the_Normal_Curve'
+permalink: '/chapters/14/3/SD_and_the_Normal_Curve'
-previouschapter:
+prev_page:
-  url: chapters/14/2/Variability
+  url: /chapters/14/2/Variability
-  title: '14.2 Variability'
+  title: 'Variability'
-nextchapter:
+next_page:
-  url: chapters/14/4/Central_Limit_Theorem
+  url: /chapters/14/4/Central_Limit_Theorem
-  title: '14.4 The Central Limit Theorem'
+  title: 'The Central Limit Theorem'
-redirect_from:
-  - 'chapters/14/3/sd-and-the-normal-curve'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### The SD and the Normal Curve